How to Celebrate the First Day of Fall with Kids

 The autumnal equinox (like the vernal equinox) is less showy than the summer and winter solstices.
 It is less intense, less extreme… a time of balance.
 Imagining ways to observe these quieter moments can be a challenge.
 After all, we’re accustomed to holidays that are aggressively advertised and loaded with expensive expectations.
 And yet, considered a bit more closely, the autumnal equinox proves rich with meaning.

-On the autumnal equinox, the sun is at zenith (it appears to be highest in our sky) over the Earth’s equator.
+On the autumnal equinox, the sun is at its zenith (it appears to be highest in our sky) over the Earth’s equator.
 The Earth’s axis tilts neither toward nor away from our sun, and the sun’s center is directly over the equator.

 After the northern hemisphere’s autumnal equinox, the subsolar point—the point on our planet’s surface that’s directly underneath the sun—travels into the southern hemisphere, gradually casting us into shorter and cooler days.